ceejbot/monitoring-budget/slides.md

 # [fit] npm is __25__ people
 # [fit] __4__ of us run the registry

+^ That's a tiny number of people supporting a lot of you all.

+---

+# [fit] when the company was formed
+# [fit] __5__ people total

 ^ We have 25 people now.
 When we started, it was 14 million / day with 5 people.
 Total.
 Most companies with services this large got there slowly and have staff to match.
 Not npm.
-We're a hobby project gone viral!
-If you're a javascript programmer, you're probably using us.

 ---

+# [fit] you outsource many services
+# [fit] when you're __tiny__

+^ Because they're not your core competency, and you need to focus on building something your users want.

+---

+# [fit] you pull them back in-house
+# [fit] when you __succeed__

+^ And usually when you have a larger team and some revenue or funding.

+---

-# [fit] success is often
+# [fit] success is sometimes
 # [fit] a __catastrophe__

-^ Especially when you're a hobby project, not a real company.
+^ Especially when you're a hobby project gone viral, only recently turned into a real company.

 ---

+# [fit] npm's scale: runaway success
+# [fit] npm's staff: wouldn't this be neat

+---

-# [fit] __Twitter__ told us
+# [fit] into this I walk, with
-# [fit] when we were down
+# [fit] mission: fix it

 ^ The state of our monitoring when I started was not great.
+Twitter told us we were down.

 ---

 ![fit](images/reevaluates-life-decisions.gif)

 ^ This was obviously intolerable, and I had to fix it.
-I'm an engineer, not an ops person, so I had to learn how to do this.
+I'm an engineer, not an ops person, so I had to learn how to do this, and do it with not a lot of money and not a lot of people.
 I'm going to tell you what I learned.
-Serverless is nonsense, as we all know, so you have a service somewhere.

 ---